Turkey Itinerary: 7 Days

 Take a cruise along the Bosphorus and marvel at the most beautiful architectural mansions along the way, such as the Bosphorus bridges, Ottoman residences, Ciragan Palace, and Dolmabahce Palace.
 If you want to go deeper, visit the Ottoman Suites, Dolmabahce Palace, and Bezmi Alem Mosque.
 Istanbul’s public transportation system is excellent, and taxis are pointless.
 Keep in mind that Grand Bazaar is closed on Sundays & national holidays and Topkapi Palace on Tuesdays.
 Visitors are not permitted to enter the Blue Mosque before 1:30 p.m. on Friday mornings.
 The mosque may not be open to visitors during the five prayer sessions.

-When you’re done sightseeing for the day, head to Grand Bazaar for a surreal shopping experience.
+When you’re done sightseeing for the day, you should check out Grand Bazaar for a unique shopping experience.
 It is one of the world’s largest and oldest covered markets.
-The Labyrinth Bazaar is a true test of your haggling skills, offering a mind-boggling range of local products and souvenirs.
+The labyrinth bazaar is a true test of your haggling skills, offering a mind-boggling range of local products and souvenirs.
+Unfortunately, the focus is now mainly on fake copies of luxury brands.
+Handbags, footwear, clothing, jewelry – everything is a copy of some high-end label.
+It can be a rip-off but a visit to Istanbul without a visit to Grand Bazar would be incomplete.
 Another attraction is the Spice Bazaar, which sells essences, dried fruits, ceramics, and textiles in addition to countless aromatic spices.
 Check out the trendy bars, cafes, and restaurants for local flavors and cuisines.
 The vibrant neighborhoods of Nisantasi, Beyoglu, Besiktas, Karakoy, and Istiklal Caddesi won’t disappoint if you’re looking for some hot spots.

 Turkey Itinerary for 7 Days